 When it comes to celebrating the holidays, society’s message to us is that the grander, flashier, brighter and more expensive the experience, the better.
 Yet for family caregivers, particularly those in the sandwich generation who are taking care of both older parents and their own children and spouse, attempting to meet these expectations can be overwhelming.

-But take heart; there is another method to fully enjoy the holiday with seniors which is likely to be more warmly received and treasured: simplifying.
+But take heart; there is another method to fully enjoy the holidays with seniors which is likely to be more warmly received and treasured: simplifying.
 Cutting back on all of the holiday preparations and events can be incredibly rewarding, allowing for more emphasis and concentration on building up family bonds – something our high tech lifestyle so desperately needs.

 Rather than filling your schedule (and your stress level) to overflowing, take a deep breath, and give thought to the following instead: